TimothySchelz/cs3500/Snake/Resources/README.txt

 Last Updated: 11/11/16

 Design Decisions:
+Using a MVC design pattern.
+The Model portion will consist of the projects World, Snake, and Food.
+It will be in the SnakeModel Namespace.
+The Control and View portions will be contained in the SnakeView Namespace.

 The world will be represented as a 2D array with entries corresponding with what is in each cell.
 The values are listed below.
 -1 empty
 0 Wall